 Concessions

+The food quality and originality were so-so.
+There wasn’t anything really unique, and the food was relatively bland.
 The Little Caesars pepperoni slice was equivalent to two normal deep dish slices and tasted like their normal deep dish (Detroit-style), which was delish.
 Topping options were limited to pepperoni and cheese, which was disappointing because we had heard that they had a unique hot dog themed pizza at one point with sliced hot dogs and mustard as toppings.

-The cinnamon sugar elephant ears were only $5.50 and was like a crunchy, flat churro.
+The cinnamon sugar elephant ears were only $5.50 and were like a crunchy, flat churro.
 It was good but no comparison to the churro dog at Chase Field we recently had.
 The Detroit Grand Slam coffee-flavored waffle cone was okay – the two scoops were puny, but the coffee flavor was yummy.
 Scott definitely didn’t want to share it!

 The Bushfire Grill picnic area includes a ferris wheel, baseball player topiaries, and a fountain with a floating baseball, but unfortunately all were closed.

 The beverage quality and variety were decent.
-There were a good number of beer options and dedicated Daquiri bars.
-Scott got the Bell Oberon wheat beer, which was good.
+There were a good number of beer options and dedicated Daiquiri bars.
+Scott got the Bell’s Oberon wheat beer, which was good.
 The Atwater Dirty Blonde Ale was very similar to Blue Moon and had strong orange peel and coriander notes, low IBUs, and was refreshing on a warm day.
 The frozen Tiger Daiquiri was a really fun orange color but overly sweet and artificial tasting.
 Bars to get drinks or hang out were plentiful and included the Michigan Craft, Blue Moon Brewhouse, Blue Moon Bistro, Chevy Pavilion, Beer Hall, Coppercraft Distillery Bar, Miller Lite Market, Miller Lite Pitcher’s Bar, and MotorCity Casino Hotel Long Bar.
 Not all of the bars were open during our visit.

 Amenities